-- the value of the Authentication Code which indicates use of the mechanism, - the form and meaning of the Authentication Data, and - the algorithm for computing values of Marker fields.
-Only one authentication mechanism is specified as part of this memo: - its Authentication Code is zero, - its Authentication Data must be empty (of zero length), and - the Marker fields of all messages must be all ones.
-The semantics of non-zero Authentication Codes lies outside the scope of this memo.
+- the value of the Authentication Code which indicates use of the mechanism, $\,$ - the form and meaning of the Authentication Data, and - the algorithm for computing values of Marker fields.

 Note that a separate authentication mechanism may be used in establishing the transport level connection.